 The important thing to remember about invention narratives is that which is left out – including all the other innovations that are produced, like the Wright Brothers Wind Tunnels but also pay attention to who is left out or included in different contexts.

-That brings us to contemporary narratives, these are the narratives that replicate the patterns of history, but in terms of how we interpret the technology today.
+That brings us to contemporary narratives, these are the dronestories that replicates the patterns of history, but in terms of how we interpret the technology today.

 This is where myths of technologies are found, like the myth of robots replacing human labourers because jobs are dirty, dull or dangerous, when for the most part, robots occupy highly tailored and specific roles and are most often engineered to do that job and for the benefit of the contribution to the economic viability of the enterprises involved.

 Robots don’t tend clean toilets, they assembled weld car frames and assemble microchips.